syncfusion-content/winui-docs/winui/ComboBox/Highlighting.md

 ### **Highlight beginning text**
-It highlights the matches that starts with the typed characters in suggestion list.
+It highlights the matches that start with the typed characters in the suggestion list.

 {% tabs %}
 {% highlight XAML %}